lnav-xenserver-logs/lnav_xenserver_logs/README.md

 ## Installing the format file

-Clone this repo in the directory where the lnav format files are stored (`~/.lnav/formats/`), or follow the [installation instructions in the lnav documentation](https://lnav.readthedocs.io/en/latest/formats.html#installing-formats).
+Follow the [installation instructions in the lnav documentation](https://lnav.readthedocs.io/en/latest/formats.html#installing-formats).
+The easiest method is to install the format file from this git repository using the `-i` option, as explained in the documentation.

 ## The log format of xapi